How do I search in the University Library's collection? (instruction video)

 What are the library’s house rules?

 Bags and coats are allowed in the library, as are bottles of water, but normal (open) cups are prohibited.
-It is not allowed to make phone calls inside the library as they cause disturbances to others.
+It is also not allowed to make phone calls or consume alcohol or hot meals/snacks inside the library.

 Can I request (e-)books for purchase?